 $599.99 / £511 (including shipping from US) l www.polarprofilters.com

 PolarPro’s Summit system is aimed at serious enthusiasts and professional landscape photographers who shoot on full frame and are willing to spend more for a premium product.
 With aluminium frames built around each filter for fingerprint-free installation, a low-profile circular polariser and hassle-free user experience, we described it as one of the most refined filter systems we’ve ever tested when we reviewed it.
 Click here to read the review.

 In the kit you get what’s known as a core (a posh name for the filter holder), two thread plates (77mm and 82mm), a ND64 (6-stop) filter, a ND4-GR (2-stop) soft graduated ND filter, a circular polariser filter, a hood and a practical carry case.
 At the time of writing, a free ND1000 (10-stop) filter was also being offered to anyone who bought the landscape kit.

 LEE Filters LEE100 Long Exposure Kit

 If you’re yet to buy into a filter system and are looking to capture some dramatic long-exposures, you’ll want a kit like this that comes with everything you need to get started.
-Based around the LEE100 filter holder, which attaches to lenses via adapter rings (available separately in sizes from 43mm to 105mm), it has an effective spring release for one-handed operation and lets you slot in and use three filters simultaneously.
+Based around the LEE100 filter holder, which attaches to lenses via adapter rings (available separately in sizes from 43mm to 105mm), it has an effective spring release for one-handed operation and lets you slot in and use up to three filters simultaneously.